aromanovich/jinja2schema/docs/source/index.rst

 jinja2schema is a library for inferring types from `Jinja2`_ templates.

-One of the possible usages of jinja2schema is to create a JSON schema of a context expected by the template and then use it to render a form (using such JS libraries as `Alpaca`_ or `JSON Editor`_) or to validate user input.
+One of the possible usages of jinja2schema is to create a JSON schema of a context expected by the template and then use it to render an HTML form (using such JS libraries as `angular-schema-form`_, `Alpaca`_ or `JSON Editor`_) or to validate a user input.

 The library is in an early stage of development.
-Although the code is extensively tested, please be prepared for bugs and if you find some, let the author know by `opening a ticket`_.
+Although the code is extensively tested, please be prepared for bugs or inconsistencies and if you find some, let the author know by `opening a ticket`_.

 Examples
 --------